-Our Board of Trustees is committed to being a responsible and responsive steward of shareholder capital, deeply engaged in the Company's strategic direction and performance.
+Our Board is committed to being a responsible and responsive steward of shareholder capital, deeply engaged in the Company's strategic direction and performance.
 To that end, building and maintaining long-term relationships with our shareholders is a core goal of the Company, and there is no higher priority than earning and keeping the trust of our shareholders as we build value for the long-term.
-Additionally, both management and the Board believe that engaging with our shareholders is a year-round priority, not simply a box to check as we near our annual meeting.
-Furthermore, both management and the Board are committed to both proactive and reactive engagement; and we are determined to solicit feedback from our shareholders while also listening to any suggestions they might have to strengthen the long-term prospects of the Company.
-Thus, in addition to the valuable shareholder discussions and enhanced disclosures made by the Company in the Spring and Summer of 2017 in connection with securing shareholder approval for the FelCor merger, in the fall and winter of 2017 into 2018, led by the Board and management, the Company reached out and offered meetings to shareholders representing an aggregate of roughly 70% of our outstanding shares.
-In doing so, we hoped to update our shareholders on our long-term strategy of value creation while also hearing any feedback they might offer the company.
+As a result, senior management has met with our shareholders more than eighty (80) times over the past year, and, led by our lead independent trustee and other independent members of the Board as schedules have permitted, Board members also have participated in shareholder meetings in recent years.
+Additionally, both management and the Board believe that engaging with our shareholders is a year-round priority, not simply a box to check as we near our Annual Meeting.
+Both management and the Board are committed to both proactive and reactive engagement; and we are determined to solicit feedback from our shareholders while also listening to any suggestions they might have to strengthen the long-term prospects of the Company.
+Our Board and management regularly consider shareholder perspectives and input in making determinations with respect to the Company.